 Cheesy Grown Up SpaghettiOs

-- 1 tablespoon dry Ranch Dressing seasoning packet
+- 1 tbsp dry Ranch Dressing seasoning packet

 - 2 cups cooked shredded chicken breast